Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The Corporate and Resources Committee of Kingston upon Thames Council is scheduled to convene on Thursday, 19 March 2026.
-The meeting's agenda includes discussions on the Council's Delivery Plan for 2026/27, proposals for fire safety remedial works, and the procurement strategies for soft facilities management and water, wastewater, and ancillary services.
+The Corporate and Resources Committee of Kingston upon Thames Council was scheduled to discuss the Council's Delivery Plan for 2026/27, alongside proposals for fire safety remedial works and the procurement strategy for soft facilities management services.
+The meeting agenda also included contract awards for water, wastewater, and ancillary services.

 Council Delivery Plan 2026/27